gitbrent/SpRestLib/README.md

 What makes a good library great?
 The ability to chain and group asynchronous operations!

-SpRestLib not only provides a simple REST interface, it also delivers next-generation async operation handling.
+SpRestLib not only provides a simple REST interface, it also delivers next-generation async operation handling via [ES6 Promises](http://www.datchley.name/es6-promises/).

-SharePoint applications and utilities frequently require many operations be done (e.g.: read from many lists at startup) or steps be performed (e.g.: get an item, then do further operations depending upon the result).
-The way we've done this until recently is by using callbacks, which are now obsolete.
-Promises wait until the previous query completes, which makes async operations easy to chain without any callbacks.
+SharePoint applications frequently perform lots of operations (e.g.: read from many lists at startup) or perform sequential steps (e.g.: get an item, then do further operations depending upon the result).
+Until recently, using callbacks was the standard way to handle async completion, but with Promises (which all SpRestLib methods return) operations can be easily chained by using `then()`, making your code much easier to write and maintain.

 See the [Async Operations via Promises](#async-operations-via-promises) section for more information and examples.